-After power up, the analyzer will undergo a series of Diagnostic Procedures.
+Turn on the remote power source.
+The analyzer will undergo a series of Diagnostic Procedures.
 After approximately 5 seconds, the Delta F Corporation logo is displayed.
 After 30 seconds, a WAIT message appears for 1.5 minutes.
-A display then appears that is similar to Figure 5 (values shown are only representative).
+A display then appears that is similar to Figure 8 (values shown are only representative).
 The analyzer may display OVER RANGE for the first couple of minutes.
 This is normal even if the actual O2 concentration is within the range of the analyzer.

 It should take less than 5 minutes for the analyzer to come on scale.
-The concentration of oxygen is shown in percent (%) or parts per million (ppm) and will slowly approach the current oxygen level.
+The concentration of oxygen is shown in percent (%) or parts per million (ppm).
 NOTE: If it takes longer than 30 minutes to come on scale the sensor polarization voltage will automatically be turned off.
-(See page 66 for additional information)
+See page 58 for additional information on the sensor polarization voltage.